MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 The service consumption REST APIs expose a wide range of R analytics services to client application developers.
 Once R code is published and exposed by R Server as a web service, an application can make API calls to pass inputs to the service, execute the service and retrieve R session outputs (R objects, graphics, files, ...) from the service.

 Each time a service is published, a unique Swagger-based JSON document is automatically generated to describe each API needed to interact with that service.
 While the service consumption Swagger files are all named `swagger.json`, you'll find them each in a unique location by calling `GET /api/{service-name}/{service-name}/swagger.json`.
-To simplify the integration of R analytics web services using these APIs, build and use [an API client library stub](@@).@@link to a consumption article on using swagger to create client libs for service consumption????
+To simplify the integration of R analytics web services using these APIs, build and use [an API client library stub](#clientlib-service).

 ## Using Client Libraries to Access APIs